Traditional Chinese Medicine

 Skills for Traditional Chinese Medicine and Chinese Herbology Majors

-A major in traditional Chinese medicine and Chinese herbology prepares you for careers in which the following skill-sets are crucial:
+traditional Chinese medicine and Chinese herbology majors are found most commonly in careers in which the following skills are important:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.